-- Mixed-Use: Accommodates development that combines two or more compatible uses to create pedestrian-friendly, higher density development where it is supported by infrastructure. - Predominant Use(s): Retail, office, multi-tenant (flex space), single-family detached and attached residential and multi-family residential - Characteristics:
+- Mixed-Use: Accommodates development that combines two or more compatible uses to create pedestrian-friendly, higher density development where it is supported by infrastructure. - Predominant Use(s): Retail, office, multi-tenant (flex space), single-family detached and attached residential and multi-family residential - Big box developments are not considered appropriate in scale for these areas.

+Characteristics:

-- Uses are seamlessly integrated and may include multi-story structures that have two or more uses located within them (on separate floors) - Architecture is enhanced by landscaping (existing or planted) to soften the hard edges - Uses are not separated by buffers - Located in areas where infrastructure can support (more intense than other land use categories) - Typically, highways, four-lane divided roads and collector streets are primary form of access, and curb and gutter is more widely used - Vehicle trips are captured internally - Supports transit and mobility is enhanced by multiple modes
+- O Uses are seamlessly integrated and may include multi-story structures that have two or more uses located within them (on separate floors) - Architecture is enhanced by landscaping (existing or planted) to soften the hard edges - Uses are not separated by buffers - Located in areas where infrastructure can support (more intense than other land use categories) - o Typically, highways, four-lane divided roads and collector streets are primary form of access, and curb and gutter is more widely used - o Vehicle trips are captured internally - Supports transit and mobility is enhanced by multiple modes